emersoncloud/compilers/README.md

 When the expression sequence is created the function `expression_seq` is called.
 This creates a new expression as long as there are tokens still in the token vector.

-// Get expression might check for the two different kinds of expression we want to look for
-// declarative and expression expressions

 When a new expression is created, the function expression() is called and followed by a call to the match function to make sure the character following the expression is a semi-colon.